Skip to content

 Please inform us of any food allergies and please do not bring nut products of any kind to camp.

 We strive to minimize the amount of waste produced at the Centre, and a key part of that is promoting Litterless Lunches.
 Please bring only reusable or recyclable containers and utensils.
-We will ask campers to take their garbage and anything that can’t be recycled here back home and to compost any food waste using our on-site compost bins.
+We will ask campers to compost any food waste using our on-site compost bins.
 For tips, see "How to Pack a Waste-Free Lunch" on Recycle Nation.

 Transportation